-Underlying Ukraine's economic inconsistency have been a series of structural economic issues, some of which are outlined below.
+Underlying Ukraine's economic inconsistency has been a series of structural economic issues, some of which are outlined below.
 Structural economic challenges are often closely interrelated in Ukraine and have been enabled by institutional weaknesses and many years of gaps in reforms.
 These weaknesses have been demonstrated by slow and uneven progress in implementing judicial and anti-corruption reforms, which in turn negatively contributed to access to macro-financial aid.
 Structural challenges have impacts beyond economics too - in Ukraine's case, they have contributed to the country's failure to meet prerequisites for accelerated EU accession (see European Commission's opinion, 2022).
-The review of structural reform progress in Ukraine conducted by the International Monetary Fund in the aftermath of COVID-19 pandemic also highlighted significant challenges (IMF, 2021).
+The review of structural reform progress in Ukraine conducted by the International Monetary Fund in the aftermath of the COVID-19 pandemic also highlighted significant challenges (IMF, 2021).
 Based on the existing literature which analyses the systematic issues undermining Ukraine's economic performance, this paper composes and highlights six of them, which should be tackled to achieve green economic growth:

-2.1.1 Untransparent privatisation and monopolisation of key industries and sectors foundation for the oligarchy in Ukraine and creation of private monopolies (SAGSUR, 2019).
+2.1.1 Untransparent privatisation and monopolisation of key industries and sectors

+According to commentators, privatisation in the early years of Ukrainian independence was conducted by granting politically-connected individuals access to state assets, thus laying the foundation for the oligarchy in Ukraine and creation of private monopolies (SAGSUR, 2019).
 Others suggest that "post-soviet elites have used their vast resources to subvert governing institutions and steer policies to their own benefit, irrespective of the harm caused to society" (Lohsen & Fenton, 2022, p.
 2).
-Consequently, monopolistic control over key sectors of economy has posed challenges for both the government and society in implementing structural reforms.
+Consequently, monopolistic control over key sectors of the economy has posed challenges for both the government and society in implementing structural reforms.
 The issue was demonstrated in 2019 when Ukraine began rolling out a liberalised electricity market model (Savytskyi, 2020).
 Opposition parties criticised the excessive market power concentration in the electric power sector, controlled by a single private owner, blaming the National Anti-Monopoly Committee for overlooking the energy market's monopolisation and the National Asset Management Fund for failing to enforce compliance with power plant privatisation terms (Vasylenko, 2021).